Tim Dillon (comedian): 2025 Riyadh Comedy Festival controversy

-In late August 2025, Dillon defended his decision to appear at the Riyadh Comedy Festival in Riyadh, Saudi Arabia by saying that the Saudis were paying him enough money (US$375,000) to "look the other way."
-In September 2025, Dillon announced that he had been fired from the Riyadh Comedy Festival for making jokes about forced labor in Saudi Arabia on the August 30th episode of his podcast.
+In late August 2025, Dillon defended his decision to appear at the Riyadh Comedy Festival in Riyadh, Saudi Arabia, by saying that the Saudis were paying him enough money (US$375,000) to "look the other way."
+In September 2025, Dillon announced that he had been fired from the Riyadh Comedy Festival for making jokes about forced labor in Saudi Arabia on the August 30 episode of his podcast.

-Politics
+Political views

 Dillon said in 2016, "I'm politically all over the map, though I lean conservative", and "I don't think politically I line up with anything."
 He said he did not vote in the 2020 U.S. elections, disapproving of both Donald Trump and Joe Biden.

-He interviewed Republican vice presidential nominee, JD Vance, on his podcast, the week before the 2024 United States presidential election.
+He interviewed Republican vice presidential nominee JD Vance on his podcast, the week before the 2024 United States presidential election.

 Personal life

 As of March 2021, he resides in Los Angeles, after briefly living in Austin, Texas.
+At age 25, he came out as gay.